Bottle Brush Plant Care

 Pruning bottle brush plants is essential for maintaining their shape and promoting healthy growth.
 It’s best to prune these plants after the blooming period, typically in late spring or early summer.
 Remove any dead or diseased branches, as well as any overgrown or crossing branches to maintain an open and airy shape.

-See also String Of Turtles Plant Care
+See also Elephant Ear Plant Care Indoors

 While pruning is necessary, it’s essential to avoid heavy pruning, as it can affect flowering.
 Bottle brush plants produce flowers on the tips of new growth, so excessive pruning can reduce the number of blooms.
 Regularly monitor the plant for signs of pests or diseases and take appropriate action promptly.